clearmatics/zeth/mpc/README.md

-Either self-signed or with a certificate chain from a trusted CA. (If using self-signed certificates, the autority's certificate should be published and clients instructed to download it and use the `--server-cert` flag when contributing),
+Either self-signed or with a certificate chain from a trusted CA. (If using self-signed certificates, the autority's certificate should be published and clients instructed to download it and use the `--server-certificate` flag when contributing),

 A self-signed certificate can be generated as below